unruggable-labs/ENSIPs/eip-1.md

 ### `created` header

 The `created` header records the date that the ENSIP was assigned a number.
-Both headers should be in yyyy-mm-dd format, e.g. 2001-08-14.
+The date should be in the yyyy-mm-dd format, e.g., 2001-08-14.

 ### `requires` header